New HMI for BrauEule III Microbrewery

 In November 2016, BrauEule was presented at BrauBeviale, a capital goods exhibition for the beverage industry, where it was a big success.
 BrauEule got a very positive response from the fair attendants and some of them even placed an order instantly.
 In particular, the intuitive handling, guided brewing process, simultaneous control of two processes and integrated recipe book enthralled the visitors.
 This confirms our conviction that the new user interface worked out to be really logical, understandable and intuitive, which makes the product as a whole even more attractive for the end user.

-The new BrauEule is expected to be launched on the market in Q1 2017.
+The new BrauEule has been launched on the market in Q1 2017.

 It was important for me that the partner responsible for programming understands the practical issues of beer brewing.
 This criteria was met by TARA Systems.
 Several brews were performed as part of the program development and helped making the right routines in the program code.
 Cooperation was at a friendly but always professional level.
 TARA was extremely supportive - despite scarce resources.
 Special thanks to Alex, Rudi and Ludwig!